Skip To Content

 Investor Relations

-Land Use Planning and Zoning
+Land Use Planning, Zoning and Urban Design

 Land Surveying

 Land surveying is the technique, profession, and science of determining the terrestrial or three-dimensional position of points and the distances and angles between them.
-The planning and execution of most forms of construction require it; it is also used in transport, communications, mapping and the definitions of legal boundaries for land ownership.
+The planning and execution of most forms of construction require it; it is also used in transport, communications, mapping, and the definitions of legal boundaries for land ownership.

 Law